 My Dog is Drooling While Sleeping

 Unless your pet is drooling to an excessive point that wakes them up or leaves them at risk of choking, let sleeping dogs lie.
-You’ll have to do a little mopping up afterward, but there’s nothing dangerous about it.
+You’ll have to do a little mopping up afterward, that’s all.

 Can a Dog Ear Infection Cause Drooling?

-Yes, very much so – drooling and slobbering are closely linked to a dog’s ear health.
-If your dog’s ear smells and has brown discharge, it’s vital that this is seen to as quickly as possible.
-It’s not usually a significant problem that will be difficult to treat, but your dog will be in discomfort until you get around to doing so.
+Drooling and slobbering are closely linked to a dog’s ear health.
+If your dog’s ear smells and has brown discharge, it’s vital that this is dealt with by a vet.

 My Dog Can’t Walk Straight and is Drooling

-This is a worrying sign and could suggest that your dog is having a stroke or other serious health concern.
-Other possible reasons for this behavior include:
+This could suggest that your dog is having a stroke or other serious health concern.
+Other possible reasons for this behavior include the following:

-- Vestibiluar Disease – all the symptoms of vestibular disease are very similar to that of a stroke, but thankfully it’s usually something considerably less severe such as an inner ear infection.
-Your dog will still need to be seen by a vet ASAP, however.
+All the symptoms of vestibular disease are similar to that of a stroke, but thankfully, it’s usually something less severe, such as an inner ear infection.

 How to Stop My Dog Drooling in the Car

-Drooling and slobbering in the car is a hugely common thing, primarily because it’s a popular side effect of travel sickness in pets.
-This is because a dog’s sensitive ears will vibrate and react to the movement of the car, and this could leave them feeling a little vulnerable.
+Drooling and slobbering in the car is a common problem, primarily because it’s such a common side effect of travel sickness in pets.
+This is because a dog’s sensitive ears will vibrate and react to the movement of the car, and this could leave them feeling vulnerable.

-Drooling is a fact of life for most dogs, especially if you have a particularly flat-faced breed, and for the most part, it’s not a cause for concern.
-Never take a chance where your pet’s health is concerned though; if your dog is starting to drool uncharacteristically, cross-check all the potential reasons above and get them checked out.
-If nothing else, you’ll save yourself a whole lot of laundry.
+Drooling is a fact of life for most dogs, especially if you have a flat-faced breed.
+If your dog is starting to drool uncharacteristically, cross-check all the possible reasons and get them checked out.